Kevin C. Karnes

 PhD, 2001, Brandeis University

-Kevin C. Karnes is a historical musicologist who studies sounding expressions of identity, difference, and belonging in central and eastern Europe from the nineteenth century to the present.
-His work explores archives and ethnomusicological fields, engaging projects in such domains as philosophy, anthropology, art history, sound studies, Baltic studies, and Jewish studies.
-He is the author of three books: Arvo Pärt’s Tabula Rasa (Oxford UP, 2017), A Kingdom Not of This World: Wagner, the Arts, and Utopian Visions in Fin-de-Siècle Vienna (Oxford UP, 2013), and Music, Criticism, and the Challenge of History (Oxford UP, 2008).
-His edited volumes include Jewish Folk Songs from the Baltics: Selections from the Melngailis Collection (A-R Editions, 2014), Brahms and His World (with Walter Frisch, Princeton UP, 2009), and Baltic Musics/Baltic Musicologies: The Landscape since 1991 (with Joachim Braun, Routledge, 2009).
-His new projects include, with Daniel Goldmark, the 2019 Bard Festival volume Korngold and His World; a book on Arvo Pärt and the 1970s Soviet underground; and, with the philosopher Andrew J. Mitchell, a study of Wagner’s legacy to European philosophy since World War II.
+Kevin C. Karnes is a historical musicologist who studies sounding expressions of identity, difference, and belonging in eastern and central Europe from the eighteenth century to the present.
+His work explores archives and ethnomusicological fields, engaging projects in such domains as anthropology, sound studies, philosophy, art history, Baltic studies, and Jewish studies.
+His latest work includes Arvo Pärt’s Tabula Rasa (Oxford UP, 2017), “Inventing Eastern Europe in the Ear of the Enlightenment” (Journal of the American Musicological Society, 2018), and the 2019 Bard Festival volume, Korngold and His World (coedited with Daniel Goldmark; Princeton UP).
+Other publications include the books A Kingdom Not of This World: Wagner, the Arts, and Utopian Visions in Fin-de-Siècle Vienna (Oxford UP, 2013) and Music, Criticism, and the Challenge of History (Oxford UP, 2008); and the edited volumes Jewish Folk Songs from the Baltics (A-R Editions, 2014), and Baltic Musics/Baltic Musicologies: The Landscape since 1991 (with Joachim Braun, Routledge, 2009).